doordeck/docs/docs/guide/sharing-doors.md

 >
 > Telephone: `+442034341020`

-I can now query the internal directory for the Doordeck identifier and public key of this user through any one of those identifiers.
+I can now query the internal directory for the Sentry Interactive identifier and public key of this user through any one of those identifiers.

 ```shell